mgussekloo/Alfred-Quickly-Find-Folders/README.md

 This only finds folders.
 This is the intended behavior.
 The default search max depth is 3, meaning for every search term it searches three folders deep.
 The minimum length for a searchterm is 3 letters.
 This keeps searching fast-ish and prevents searching for short, generic terms.
 Feel free to configure it to your liking.

 Folders prefixed with a dot (e.g. .git), vendor, node_modules, ~/Library and some Wordpress folders are ignored by the search.

+The utility powering this, Find, does not support following symbolic links (e.g. the Dropbox folder)...

 # Requirements